 Hopewell Junction is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Hopewell Junction is somewhat higher than in the average US city of 21.84%: 26.69% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Hopewell Junction is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.69% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Hopewell Junction in 2010 was $36,500, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $146,000 for a family of four.